ev0ha/pwort/README.md

     **update** -u *USERNAME* -a *APP* [-unsafe]<br>
     Short command: **up**<br>
     <br>
     If you want to update an user, only specify the user.
-For both, user and app, you will be asked whether you want<br>
+For both, user and app, you will be asked whether you<br>
-    to change the name and/or the password.
+    want to change the name and/or the password.
 Pass **unsafe** flag if you don't want safety restrictions.<br>
     <br>
     Examples:<br>
     update -u Foo<br>